James J. Collins: Early life and education

-Collins was born on June 26, 1965, in The Bronx, then moved to Bellerose, New York.
-His father was an aviation engineer who worked on projects for NASA and the military.
+Collins was born on June 26, 1965, in the Bronx, then moved to Bellerose, New York.
+His father was an aviation engineer employed in NASA and military projects, and partly developed the optical system for the Apollo Lunar Module.
+His mother was a mathematician.
+His paternal grandfather, Maurice Collins, and his paternal grandmother, Helen Kiely, were both Irish natives who were raised in Abbeyfeale, County Limerick, and Kiskeam, County Cork, respectively.
 At age 10, Collins moved to New Hampshire with his family after finishing elementary school, growing up in Nashua.
 He first developed an interest in medical engineering when one of his grandfathers became blind and the other suffered multiple strokes.